yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/38-file-reader-api/LAB.md

 #### Feature Tasks
 * Create a SettingsContainer
-  * give the user the ablity to create or update thier profile
+  * give the user the ablity to create or update their profile

 * Create a DashboardContainer
   * give the user the abilty to create, read, update and destroy photos